Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 Apply Hot water and Salt

-First of all, you need to fill the stained vintage aluminum cookware with water.
+First of all, you need to fill the stained vintage aluminum things with water.
 Apply some salt in the water and heat it.
 When it starts boiling, you will see that the salt has been dissolved.
 Now turn off the stove.

 Use Some Wine

 Pour some wine over the spots and soak it for one hour.
 Now extract the wine and rub the area.
 Black stains and spots will disappear like magic.
-Don’t forget to dry your cookware to avoid any further build-up.
+Don’t forget to dry your pot to avoid any further build-up.

 Apply Tomato Ketchup